-Peer and practice assessments are a requirement for all regulated health professions in accordance with the Regulated Health Professions Act, 1991 (RHPA).
-Participation in the assessment allows members of the College to demonstrate their professional knowledge, skills, and judgment with a peer assessor.
+Peer and practice assessments are a component of the College of Midwives of Ontario’s (College) Quality Assurance Program (QAP).
+This program is a requirement of all regulated health professionals under the Regulated Health Professions Act, 1991 (RHPA).
+Participation in a peer and practice assessment allows members of the College to demonstrate their professional knowledge, skills and judgment with a peer assessor.
+The QAP is intended to ensure the provision and maintenance of safe, appropriate, effective and ethical care that is expected of Ontario midwives as primary care providers during pregnancy, labour and the postpartum.

 There are two components to the assessment process; distance and in-person.
 Depending on the outcome of the distance assessment, participation in an in-person assessment may not be required.